-You should perform a quarterly cleaning of your ventilation systems during your commercial cooler repair.
+You should regularly clean your ventilation systems during your commercial cooler repair.
 Replace older parts as needed.
-All of those powerful chemicals aren’t doing the refrigerator any favor, and some chemicals can make your walk-in fridge toxic.
-All of those potent chemicals can linger for days on end, leading to premature emergency freezer service.
+Those powerful chemicals aren’t doing the refrigerator any favor, and some chemicals can make your walk-in fridge toxic.
+Those potent chemicals can linger for days, leading to premature emergency freezer service.

 A neglected commercial cooler can cause contamination on any stored food due to mold and bacteria, which can be disastrous for your bottom line.
 Even worse, you might end up violating some health codes.

-To prevent this from happening, be sure to keep an eye on mold and dirt on your system.
+To prevent this from happening, keep an eye on mold and dirt in your system.
 A foul smell is a sign that mold is starting to build up, so act on it immediately once you detect it.

 3) Inspect your door seals and hinges quarterly.

-Be sure that your hinges are lubricated and that its seals are shutting properly.
-Try to avoid propping the door open for prolonged periods since that interferes with your baseline temperature.
+Ensure your hinges are lubricated, and your seals are shutting properly.
+Avoid propping the door open for prolonged periods since that interferes with your baseline temperature.
 Remember to keep the door closed as much as possible.

 4) Ensure your condensing unit follows regulations.

-The most vital step of any commercial cooler repair is the cooled air condenser cable.
-If the cable collects dust and debris over time, it means that the fridge has to work that much harder to keep things cool.
+The cooled air condenser cable is the most vital step of any commercial cooler repair.
+If the cable collects dust and debris over time, the fridge has to work much harder to keep things cool.

 Replacing this cable isn’t cheap.
 You can avoid replacing the cable during commercial fridge maintenance by monitoring the cable regularly.
-A member of your staff should wipe down the cable at least once a week.
+A staff member should wipe down the cable at least once a week.

-Although refrigeration involves moisture, it doesn’t mean that you’ll let any liquid or spills accumulate in your system.
-Too much moisture can cause your system to freeze up over time, which might lead to frequent emergency freezer service.
+Although refrigeration involves moisture, it doesn’t mean you’ll let any liquid or spills accumulate in your system.
+Too much moisture can cause your system to freeze over time, leading to frequent emergency freezer service.
 Check the shelves and condenser coil regularly for spills and excess water.

-When in doubt, make sure to check out the EPA’s guidelines on safe substitute refrigerants and freezer maintenance tips for more details.
+When in doubt, check the EPA’s guidelines on safe substitute refrigerants and freezer maintenance tips for more details.

 5) Leave space in your commercial cooler.

 Fluctuations could be an indicator that one piece of your equipment is failing.
 Fortunately, cooler control systems usually store a minimum history to help technicians diagnose a problem.
-Just be careful about storing too many items in your cooler – that can also cause temperature fluctuations.
+Just be careful about storing too many items in your cooler, which can cause temperature fluctuations.

 You’ll certainly want to maximize the space of your commercial cooler.
 However, filling your walk-in cooler to its full capacity exposes it to serious risks and a shorter life.
 Stacking too many items in your fridge causes strain on the motor and condenser coil, resulting in longer operation and higher bills.
-These are a few dreaded scenarios you’ll want to avoid when it comes to your commercial fridge maintenance.
+These are a few dreaded scenarios you’ll want to avoid regarding your commercial fridge maintenance.